 Can’t Access Shared Folder Because Security Policies Block Unauthenticated Guest Access

-Starting with the Windows 10 build 1709 Fall Creators Update (Enterprise and Education editions), users began to complain that when trying to open a network shared folder on a nearby computer, an error appeared:
+Starting with the Windows 10 build 1709 Fall Creators Update (Enterprise and Education editions), users began to complain that when they tried opening a network shared folder on a nearby computer, an error appeared:

 An error occurs when you try to open a network folder: